 For attending a Zoom meeting, it worked very well and I would happily use it again.
 If I was doing a simple presentation at a Zoom meeting, I could happily use it, possibly supplementing with sharing content from my laptop.
 If I was running a complex meeting, I would probably prefer to use my laptop just because I’m much more familiar with it and want access to the full functionality of Zoom.
 But I could use the Portal to call in to the meeting as a secondary device if I wanted to specifically use it for a demo of a movement-based activity.

 It’s not an essential device for me, but it is a supplemental device that I’m happy to have.
-I have not yet spent enough time using it to be able to address the question of whether it would work well as the ONLY device you use to access Zoom.

 For more info on using Zoom